defi-ventures/BlockX-chain/docs/basics/photon.md

 # Tokn

-Learn about the Tokn, Ethermint's staking token. {synopsis}
+Learn about the Tokn, Tokn's staking token. {synopsis}

 ## Introduction